The only constant is change.

 Internet users are notoriously fickle.
 This is not a new phenomenon.

-Even users that got their query answered are likely to bounce quickly, especially if their intent is not to learn everything there is about a given subject.
+Even users who get their queries answered are likely to bounce quickly, especially if their intent is not to learn everything there is about a given subject.

 What is new is how Google and other search engines are now able to preemptively understand the type of content someone is looking for in a given search.